 When an activity has its

 allowTaskReparentingattribute set to

-For example, suppose that an activity that reports weather conditions in selected cities is defined as part of a travel app.
-It has the same affinity as other activities in the same app (the default app affinity) and it allows re-parenting with this attribute.
 When one of your activities starts the weather reporter activity, it initially belongs to the same task as your activity.
 However, when the travel app's task comes to the foreground, the weather reporter activity is reassigned to that task and displayed within it.

 Clear the back stack

 If the user leaves a task for a long time, the system clears the task of all activities except the root activity.
 When the user returns to the task, only the root activity is restored.
 The system behaves this way based on the assumption that after an extended amount of time users have abandoned what they were doing before and are returning to the task to begin something new.